sumurthy/Js-Spec-Gen/markdown/filtercriteria.md

-# FilterCriteria Object (JavaScript API for Excel)
+# FilterCriteria Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Represents the filtering criteria applied to a column.